xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 So for example, if you are trying to replace an IPv4 address (e.g. 1.2.3.4), remember to escape the '.' as otherwise it would match any character
 {: .notice--warning}

-An IMPROPER input regex string would match undesired statements.
+Using an IMPROPER input regex string would match undesired statements
 For example, consider a router configuration that includes an interface with ipv4 address 1.2.3.4 and an interface description 10203040

+The following string pattern will match occurrences of 1.2.3.4 as well as 10203040

 ```
 replace pattern '1.2.3.4' with '25.26.27.28' ---> *** DO NOT USE THIS ***
 ```

+The following string pattern will match ONLY occurrences of 1.2.3.4

 ```
 replace pattern '1\.2\.3\.4' with '25.26.27.28' ---> *** USE THIS INSTEAD ***